Red and Rover: Characters and story

-Martin McLean is Red's 17-year-old brother, taken as a member of the "in-crowd."
-Martin's bedroom is in his basement, and he likes the Rolling Stones.
+Martin McLean is Red's 17-year-old brother, who is rarely seen in the strip.
+Martin's bedroom is off-limits to Red, who occasionally sneaks in to read his brother's comic books.
+Martin likes the Rolling Stones.
 He has bangs that cover his eyes most of the time.
-He has a girlfriend – Red can be seen either listening in on phone conversations or spying on Martin when she comes over.
+He has a girlfriend; Red can be seen either listening in on phone conversations or spying on Martin when she comes over.
 Martin seems to think of Red as a lower form of life, and frequently torments him.

-Caroline "Carrie" McLean is Red's mother.
-She is a part-time community college administrator.
-Carrie is known for her good fudge.
+Carol McLean is Red's mother.
+She is a homemaker who indulges her son's hobbies and interests.
+Carol is known for her good fudge and kindness to Rover.

-Conrad McLean is Red's father.
-He is an aerospace engineer.
+Charlie McLean is Red's father.
+He is an aerospace engineer who encourages Red's interest in space exploration.
 He enjoys bowling and barbecuing.
 He had a brother named Jimmy who was killed in action during the Vietnam War.
-Red and Rover place a flag on his uncle Jimmy's grave on Memorial Day.
+Red and Rover place a flag on Uncle Jimmy's grave on nearly every Memorial Day.
+(Red's middle name "James," originally mentioned on June 17, 2025, is a tribute to his Uncle Jimmy.)

+Ruby is Red's classmate and his first crush (besides Marcia Brady).
+Red's crush is first hinted in the May 20, 2024, strip; readers meet Ruby for the first time on June 19, although the colorist accidentally gives her blond hair instead of the red hair Brian Basset intended (and which readers see later).

+The Mintz Twins are Red's neighbors (sometimes referred to as the Double Mintz Twins).
+Their mother calls Red's mother occasionally on hot summer afternoons to ask permission for the girls to join Red and Rover in their backyard inflatable pool.
+Rover is usually more excited about the girls' visit than Red, who is concerned that they will contaminate his pool with "girl cooties."

+Zeke and Reuben are two dogs that live in the neighborhood.
+Reuben is a long-haired chihuahua who sits on top of Zeke's head.
+Zeke, a large bulldog, always has a tennis ball in his mouth.